rossrobino/ovr/README.md

 When you render multiple asynchronous components (e.g., components fetching data), ovr initiates their evaluation concurrently.
 As each component resolves, its corresponding HTML is generated.

 Crucially, ovr ensures that these HTML chunks are yielded in the original source order, even if components finish evaluating out of order.
 This allows the browser to start parsing and rendering the initial parts of your page while waiting for slower data fetches further down, significantly improving perceived load times.

+For example, ovr will immediately send the `<head>` of your document for the browser to start requesting the linked assets.
+Then the rest of the page streams in as it becomes available.

 > [!WARNING]
 >